 The goal of this program is to prepare computer science majors to transfer to a baccalaureate degree program.
 Students have the opportunity to explore their interests and meet their first- and second-year requirements in computer science, mathematics, science, humanities, and social science courses.
 Students are advised to review the requirements of the transfer institution prior to course selection.
-Students are advised to review the requirements of the transfer institution prior to course selection.

-- Write, compile, and run effective programs in the various structured programming languages. - Have the ability to write a documented computer program using a data structure. - Demonstrate competence in basic digital logic. - Understand the basic principles of the physical and/or natural sciences. - Demonstrate an understanding of the major concepts of differential and integral calculus. - Complete the general education courses in satisfaction of the associate degree requirements.
+- Write, compile, and run effective programs in the various structured programming languages. - Have the ability to write a documented computer program using a data structure. - Demonstrate competence in basic digital logic. - Understand the basic principles of the physical and/or natural sciences - Demonstrate an understanding of the major concepts of differential and integral calculus. - Complete the general education courses in satisfaction of the associate degree requirements.